 - Appraised values don’t reflect rising prices, low inventory, and bidding wars.

-- Turn-around time is slow.
+- Turnaround time is slow.

 Meanwhile, the NAR said last week that sales of existing homes are at their fastest pace since November 2009 when the market reached 5.44 million in response to the home buyer tax credit.
 Total sales have been above year-ago levels for 22 months in a row.
-And when it comes to prices, there have been year-over-year increases in sales price for 14 months straight.
+And when it comes to prices, there have been year-over-year increases in sales prices for 14 months straight.

 New homes are seeing skyrocketing figures as well.